esheldon/kmeans_radec/README.md

 ncen = 40

 # the data X has shape [Npoints, ra, dec]
+# run no more than 100 iterations.
+Will stop if tolerance is met
 km = kmeans_sample(X, ncen, maxiter=100, tol=1.0e-5)

 # we got back a KMeans object: